martindeleon01/YapeRT/README.md

 The SendMessage service in the Transaction microservice picks up all the messages with topic transaction-validate or transaction-result stored in the table SentMessages that have status Pending or Failed and the retry is less than 5 times.

 ## How to run the project
-1. Build and Rund Docker Compose.
+1. Build and Run Docker Compose.

 From the root directory, run: